nodejs/node/CONTRIBUTING.md

 * Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the TC members immediately with a capture (log, photo, email) of the harassment if possible.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the TSC members immediately with a capture (log, photo, email) of the harassment if possible.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.